 GAO Reports: The Government Accounting Office (GAO) has submitted reports addressing this very problem.
 In fact, it made stern recommendations to at least two agencies to implement more oversight into their government contract subcontracting goal plan obligations.

-For more information or help with your government small business subcontracting plans under FAR 19.7 and 15 USC 637, contact the government contract law attorneys at Watson & Associates, LLC or call 1-1-866-601-5518.
+For more information or help with your government small business participation plan requirements and subcontracting plans under FAR 19.7 and 15 USC 637, contact the government contract law attorneys at Watson & Associates, LLC or call 1-1-866-601-5518.
 FREE INITIAL CONSULTATION.